 Transport Layer Security (TLS) encrypts communications between the client and the server to protect against potential hackers and man-in-the-middle attacks.
 TLS offloading is the process of using a Hardware Security Module (HSM) to perform the TLS encryption and decryption instead of the web server, this significantly reduces the risk of key compromise because the TLS encryption keys are located in the FIPS 140-2 Level 4 validated HSM.
 TLS is sometimes incorrectly referred to as SSL, which is a deprecated protocol that performed the same function as TLS.

-SSL offloading relieves a web server of the processing burden of encrypting and decrypting SSL traffic.
-Offloading SSL to a separate server helps with the following tasks:
+TLS offloading relieves a web server of the processing burden of encrypting and decrypting traffic.
+Offloading TLS to a separate server helps with the following tasks: